Self-phase Modulation Causes Spectral Broadening – Does It Really?

 The presented thoughts demonstrate that one can learn a lot by thinking about basic effects e.g. in ultrafast optics or laser physics a little more closely.
 Many people are too quickly satisfied with inaccurate descriptions of effects, which are in contradiction even with quite common observations.

 The probably most effective way for detecting and subsequently revising inaccurate beliefs is to deal with numerical models.
 Here, existing beliefs are continuously put to test.
-Seeing quite easily what exactly goes on in various systems (e.g., in a software modeling transparent laser realized in the form of a computer model), one quite quickly realizes that certain thoughts cannot be correct.
+Seeing quite easily what exactly goes on in various systems (e.g., in a software simulation transparent laser realized in the form of a computer model), one quite quickly realizes that certain thoughts cannot be correct.
 At the same time, this is one of the greatest opportunities to obtain new ideas.

 This article is a posting of the Photonics Spotlight, authored by Dr. Rüdiger Paschotta.
 You may link to this page and cite it, because its location is permanent.
 See also the RP Photonics Encyclopedia.